roguehistory/Hist_Digh3814/content/en/week/12-5/instructions.md

 Collect evidence detailing your greatest success in the course, and your most glorious failure (go back to the week 1 podcast if you need a reminder what a 'glorious failure' actually means), and put it into a new private repo (make me a collaborator on it).

 You will craft a framing statement around the success and the glorious fail, reflecting on where you started and where you’ve gotten to.
 Indicate how this evidence and your trajectory speaks to the [learning outcomes](/docs/2-learning-outcomes) for this course.
-Please also reference any other evidence in from your repositories, things you've read, things you've written that speak to your experience.
-Finally, you might wish to also tie this discussion to what you have learned/observed about the historic graveyard you worked on and our collective graveyard data.
+Please also reference any other evidence from your repositories, things you've read, things you've written that speak to your experience.
+Finally, you may wish to tie this discussion to what you have learned/observed about the historic graveyard you worked on and our collective graveyard data.

 **In essence, you're making the case to me now for what you understand _your_ Digital Archaeology to be.** You may, if you wish, indicate what you think your letter grade ought reasonably to be, and why (go look at the learning outcomes again; don't just pull something out of the air).